shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 # SeawispHunter.RolePlay.Attributes

-There comes a time when every gamedev must create their own attribute class, that is a class which captures a game "stat", or "statistic" for lack of a better word, like health, attack, defense, etc. This one is mine.
+There comes a time when many a gamedev sets out for adventure but first must create their own attribute class, that is a class which captures a game "stat", or "statistic" for lack of a better word, like health, attack, defense, etc.
+This one is mine.
+Oh wait! there is a better word: attribute.
+But I don't want to take "attribute" from your game, so I'll call mine `IModifiableValue<T>`.

 These attributes and their derivatives are often affected by a multitude of transient things, e.g, a sword that bestows an attack advantage; a shield that raises one's defense; a ring that regenerates health.
+Because of that attributes ought to respect the following requirements.

 ## Requirements